-e.
+County of Los Angeles Claims Board Agenda for May 3, 2021 Page 3 e.
 Don Spencer, et al. v.
 County of Los Angeles United States District Court Case No. 2:19-CV-00808

-This wrongful death lawsuit alleges excessive force and violations of civil rights during a physical altercation with Sheriff's Department deputies.

-The Claims Board recommended to the Board of Supervisors the settlement of this matter in the amount of \$2,000,000.
+> This wrongful death lawsuit alleges excessive force and violations of civil rights during a physical altercation with Sheriff's deputies; settlement is recommended in the amount of \$2,000,000.